Creating an Automated Social Share Card Using Cloudinary and Eleventy

 The above would yield the following result:

-There are several ways to test how the social share card would look like - Facebook and Twitter both have their debug tools, and there's also Social Share Preview a tool that works with multiple social networks.
+There are several ways to test how the social share card looks.
+Facebook and Twitter both have their own debug tools, and there’s also Social Share Preview which works with multiple social networks.

 Summary card